Breaking News; Build Still Important, but Deployment is King!

 Continuous Staging: Scaling Continuous Integration to Multiple Component Teams shows the use of a staging area as part of continuous integration, and leading to release builds.

-The greatest application in the world is not much use if you can't deploy it - which means get it into the hands of your customers and end users.
+The greatest application in the world is not much use if you can't deploy it; this means getting it into the hands of customers and end users.

-Back in the age of the shrink wrapped application, deployment became increasingly difficult and a real drain on resources and a restriction on growing businesses.
-Even with internet distributed applications, you were usually asking your users to download and run installers on their desktops.
-For Windows applications that means the complexity of registry updates, component registrations, DLL Hell and other similar problems.
-For large corporations with locked down desktops, rolling out a new application, or an update, was a major piece of work.
+Back in the age of the shrink-wrapped application, deployment became increasingly difficult, a drain on resources, and a restriction on growing businesses.
+Even with internet-distributed applications, users were usually asked to download and run installers on their desktops.
+For Windows applications, that means the complexity of registry updates, component registrations, DLL frustration and other similar problems.
+For large corporations with locked-down desktops, rolling out a new application or update was a major piece of work.

 So, what if you can get your application into the hands of end users without them having to install extra components onto their desktops?
 This removes a significant hurdle to adoption and makes it much easier to expand your market.